socialray/makahiki-ktuh/doc/installation-makahiki-unix.rst

 Xcode).
 Xcode can either be found in your OS X installation DVD, or in the Mac App Store.

-If on Linux, in most cases, you will find the C/C++ compiler is already installed in your Linux environment.
+If on Linux, in most cases, you will find the C/C++ compiler is already installed in your environment.

 Install Git